-The Property is the name of the property.
-The Value is an XML string literal corresponding to a value of the appropriate type.
+This is the attribute form of property binding.

 Property Binding Syntax: Element Form

-The representation properties can sometimes have complex syntax, so an element form for representation property bindings is provided as element content within the format element content model.
-This is provided to ease syntactic expression difficulties.
-The annotation element is called dfdl:property and it has one attribute 'name' which provides the name of the property.
+The representation properties can sometimes have complex syntax, so an element form for individual property bindings is provided to ease syntactic expression difficulties.
+The annotation element is dfdl:property and it has one attribute 'name' which provides the name of the property.

 For example: